xabbu42/Master/arbeit.md

 ==========

-In this paper, I reproduced the main result of Yu's paper "Prehistoric Phenomena and Self-referentiality" and then expanded on it defining prehistoric relations for Gentzen systems with cut rules and finally for Gentzen systems for the logic of proofs LP.
+In this paper, I reproduced the main result of Yu's paper "Prehistoric Phenomena and Self-referentiality" and then expanded on it defining prehistoric relations for Gentzen systems with cut rules and finally for a Gentzen system G3lp for the logic of proofs LP.
 This allowed to study prehistoric relations directly in LP and lead to a negative answer on Yu's conjecture that prehistoric cycles are sufficient for self-referential S4 theorems.
-It also lead to an expanded definition of self-referentiality considering all inputs used to construct justification terms in LP.
-With that expanded definition of self-referentiality, prehistoric cycles are *necessary and sufficient* for self-referential theorems in S4, which is the main result of this paper.
+It also lead to an expanded definition of self-referentiality considering all inputs used to construct justification terms.
+With that expanded definition of self-referentiality, prehistoric cycles are *sufficient* for self-referential theorems in S4, which is the main result of this paper.

+Given this expansion, the question goes back to the other direction.
+That is, are prehistoric cycles also necessary for the expanded definition of self-referentiality?
+Unfortunately that question is not easy to answer, as already transfering the definitions of inputs to the original Hilbert style calculus poses problems.
+So it remains open.

 Yu later expanded his result to modal logics T and K4 and their justification counterparts in @yu2014.
-It remains an open question if the same generalization can be done with the results of this paper.
+Another open question is, if the same generalization can be done with the results of this paper.
 That is if there are Gentzen style systems without structural rules for T and K4 together with a consistent definition of term